YourAverageLink/ssgz/README.md

 - **Save File** acts like pressing D-Pad Right in the old practice Gecko codes -- it saves your stage, position, flags, etc., which may be loaded by the two following options
 - **Load File** will reload the area you saved in with **Save File**, at the last entrance you took on that file.
 - **Direct Load File** will reload the file you saved with **Save File** with the coordinates you saved at as well.
-- **Give Item** pulls up a submenu where you may select an item ID and trigger an item get for that item.
-Not all items work, and some have cutscenes associated with them that may cause crashes, so use at your own risk.
-It is recommended to use the **Inventory Menu** instead.
 - **Kill Link** kills Link (even if you have the **Infinite Health** cheat enabled).
 - **RBM Scene Flag** pulls up a submenu where you may select a scene flag to RBM (& commit) in the current area.